himanshuvohrahv1228/Startup-Funding-Analysis/README.md

-# 🚀 Startup Funding Analysis (Streamlit App)
+# 🚀 Startup Funding Analysis

-This is an interactive **Streamlit Dashboard** that analyzes Indian startup funding data.
+This is an interactive **Dashboard** that analyzes Indian startup funding data.
 It allows users to explore funding trends, investor insights, and startup-level details.

 ---